-- FREN 1010H is intended for complete beginners with no previous exposure to French; it is especially suited to students who have not attended a Canadian secondary school. - FREN 1001H and 1002H are for students with grade 9 (1 U/M) or grade 10 (2 U/M) French. - FREN 2001H and 2002H are for students with grade 11 (3 U/M) French, whose level of proficiency is not high enough for 1101H and 1102H or who do not intend to pursue a major. - FREN 1101H and 1102H are for students with grade 12 (4 U/M) French and are required for a major or minor in French Studies. - FREN 2051H is a prerequisite for all 3000- and 4000-level courses in literature and should normally be taken by students in their second year.
-It is not to be taken concurrently with or subsequent to any 3000-level literature course.
+- FREN 1010H is intended for complete beginners with no previous exposure to French; it is especially suited to students who have not attended a Canadian secondary school. - FREN 1020H and 1030H are for students with grade 9 (1 U/M) or grade 10 (2 U/M) French. - FREN 1040H and 1050H are for students with grade 11 (3 U/M) French, whose level of proficiency is not high enough for 1101H and 1102H or who do not intend to pursue a major. - FREN 1101H and 1102H are for students with grade 12 (4 U/M) French and are required for a major or minor in French Studies. - FREN 2051H is a prerequisite for all 3000- and 4000-level courses in literature and should normally be taken by students in their second year.
+It is not to be taken concurrently with or subsequent to any 3000-level literature course. - Students without grade 12 (4 U/M) French or equivalent who wish to take their first Trent French course will be asked upon registration to take the French placement test.
+Instructions on how to find the test will be provided automatically.
+Questions should be directed to the department.